kaw393939/git_python_testing_setup_homework/readme.md

 Additionally, we will delve into integrating these tools with Visual Studio Code (VSCode) and Windows Subsystem for Linux (WSL 2), enhancing your ability to manage development tasks.

+**Note: You should practice GIT and setting up a project more than one time, until you feel comfortable with all the commands.
+Even if you us VScode, you should still use the terminal for as many GIT commands as possible.
+Building a solid foundation with GIT will help you a lot in the long run**

 ## Learning Objectives

 By the end of this homework, you should be able to: